Skip to Content

 Watering and Maintenance: Ensuring Healthy Growth

 In their early years, during the spring and summer months, regular watering is essential.
 Aim to keep the soil consistently moist but not drown it in enthusiasm.
-A weekly deep watering should suffice unless Mother Nature assists with her own rainfall.
+A weekly deep watering should do the job unless Mother Nature assists.

-As your willow matures and its roots delve deeper, you may gradually reduce supplementary watering, particularly if planted near a water source.
-However, vigilance is key during dry spells or extreme heat, as a well-watered willow is a happy willow.
+As your willow tree grows and its roots go deeper, you can water it less, especially if it’s near a water source.
+However, keep an eye on it during dry periods or very hot weather because a well-watered willow is a happy willow.

 Couple your watering with annual doses of fertiliser, ideally in early spring.
 A balanced, slow-release fertiliser will nourish your tree without overwhelming it.